marcuzzuu/pokeshake-api/README.md

 Application should now start listening on `localhost:5000`

+**You might need to login to your docker account to be able to download the image.**

 # Run tests

 Browse to the root folder of the project `./pokeshake-api` and then run the following command: